 In Texas, there is a statute that defines wrongful death as the “wrongful act, neglect, carelessness, unskillfulness, or default” that causes the death of a person.
 Wrongful death is a civil action.
 Common wrongful death claims involve drunk driving, car accidents, manslaughter, negligence, assault and battery, and murder.

-Wrongful death lawsuits have a statute of limitation in Texas.
-Under state law, a person has only two years from the date of the death to file their wrongful death claim unless it meets one of the exceptions:
+Wrongful death lawsuits have a statute of limitations in Texas.
+Under the Texas wrongful death statute, a person has only 2 years to file a wrongful death claim from the date of the death unless it meets one of the exceptions:

 - The plaintiff of the wrongful death lawsuit is a minor child.

-- Negligence of the named defendants weren’t known during that two-year period.
+- Negligence of the named defendants wasn’t known during that 2-year period.

-- A mental or physical impairment of the plaintiff prevented them from filing the lawsuit during the two-year period.
+- A mental or physical impairment of the plaintiff prevented filing during the 2-year period.

 Who Can File a Wrongful Death Claim in Texas?